 If your answer is ‘Yes’ to all the above, you can proceed to assess your eligibility for Category 1, 2 or 3 below.

-If any of your answers is 'No' in this checklist, you may seek assistance from supporting organisations on how to fulfill the eligibility criteria.
+If any of your answers is 'No' in this checklist, you may seek assistance from supporting organisations (refer to FAQ question 7) on how to fulfill the eligibility criteria.
 You may also approach a Supporting Bank to help you with your PayNow Corporate account and registering your UEN on InvoiceNow.

 Category 1 - Business Process Solutions ($2,500 payout)